tiagohorta21/bitcoin_idc/README.md

 - Check info to see column types [x]
 - Create a plot that shows the min and max value within a day in each month [ ]
 - Plot the entire year to have an general overview [x]
-- Show the max and min value within the year [ ]
+- Show the max and min value within the year [x]
 - Check other type of plots to get ideas from the stocks_ts_example [ ]
+- Get values from following years and compare them in terms of prices, build a plot showing all [ ]